renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: focus_mask multiple

     A mask that's used to control what portions of the button can be focused, and hence clicked on.
-The type of this propertie determines how it is interpreted.
+The type of this property determines how it is interpreted.

     Displayable